 Things to Know

 Older versions of macOS don’t support exFAT.
 Specifically, exFAT support was added to macOS in version 10.6.6, which was Snow Leopard released in 2009.
-If you have any of the newer versions—Lion, Mountain Lion, Mavericks, Yosemite, El Capitan, Sierra, High Sierra, or Mojave—those all have native exFAT support baked in.
+If you have any of the newer macOS versions released since then–including Lion, Mountain Lion, Mavericks, Yosemite, El Capitan, Sierra, High Sierra, Mojave, Catalina, Big Sur, or Monterey–those all have native exFAT support baked in.

 It’s a good idea to be extra careful when selecting your SD card from the list.
 You don’t want to accidentally format another drive.